sara-fish/gpt_cli/README.md

 `ask -h`

-Make a query to GPT-3.5:

-`ask "What is the fifth prime number?" -m 3`

-Make a query to GPT-4:

-`ask "What is the fifth prime number?" -m 4`

-Make a query to Claude 3:
+Make a query to Claude 3.7 Sonnet:

 `ask "What is the fifth prime number?" -m c`